waltercostamb/features_pipeline/README.md

 ## snakefile.sbatch

-File ```workflow/scripts/snakefile.sbatch``` (see content below) contains information for the slurm cluster.
+File ```workflow/scripts/snakefile.sbatch``` (see content below) is a script that runs the snakemake pipeline.
+It contains information for the slurm cluster.
 If you submit this script to slurm, it will act as a *master* by sending small jobs to the queue corresponding to individual rules of the pipeline.
-The line ```snakemake --use-conda --conda-frontend conda --configfile config/config.json --jobs 3 --profile simple``` contains the parameters of the Snakemake pipeline.
-Parameter ```jobs 3``` indicate how many jobs you want the *master* script to send to slurm at the same time.
-Parameter ```--profile simple``` indicates the folder containing the configurantion file for the cluster.
+The line ```snakemake --use-conda --conda-frontend conda --configfile config/config.json --jobs 3 --profile simple``` contains parameters of Snakemake: ```jobs 3``` indicates how many jobs you want the *master* script to send to slurm at the same time; ```--profile simple``` indicates the folder containing the configuration file for the cluster.

 ```
 #!/bin/bash